 If you’re selling a product or service, it’s hard enough to find people who fall under your target segment.
 They could be Facebook Marketing Specialists with a budget over $ X. Or they could be HR specialists for remote companies.

 Targeting and finding people in roles and companies that match your criteria for a qualified lead, is quite hard.
 Luckily, webinars do a wonderful job in attracting these people.

-For example, if you host a facebook marketing tips webinar titled “Facebook Ads – Advanced Targeting & Tracking in 2020”, it’s likely you’ll attract:
+For example, if you host a facebook marketing tips webinar titled “Facebook Ads – Advanced Targeting & Tracking”, it’s likely you’ll attract:

 - Facebook marketing managers